 This award-winning vodka has been in production since 1927, but its recipe is based on 500 years of knowledge.
 The vodka is made with rye or potatoes, and the unique bottle was designed by an architect.

 Polish beer, or piwo, is nowhere near as popular as German or Czech beer, but this alcoholic beverage is still widely drunk in Poland.
-The country’s beer history can be traced back to the 9th century when Polish King Boleslaw I the Brave was nicknamed “The Beer Drinker”.
-Although three major companies now control 80% of the Polish beer market, there about 100 microbreweries in Poland.
+The country’s beer history can be traced back to the 9th century when Polish King Boleslaw I the Brave was nicknamed “The Beer Drinker.”
+Although three major companies now control 80% of the Polish beer market, there are about 100 microbreweries in Poland.

 One of the oldest breweries in Europe, Tyskie has been brewed continuously for almost 400 years.
 Tyskie’s lagers are extremely popular.